Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 K. Srinivasan

-See this packages.
-When we talk of the two packages that are now ready, not dispatched, I think the work started last year in the third quarter.
-So material purchase, manufacture, like I said, project orders run anywhere between eight months to 16 months this year this order has run the longest.
+The two packages that are now ready, not dispatched, I think the work started last year in the third quarter.
+So material purchase, manufacture, like I said, project orders run anywhere between eight months to 16 months.
+This year, this order has run the longest.
 I think it’s run almost 16 months now.
-So they you will never be able to correlate a quarter’s purchase of raw material to a quarter’s inventory to quarters dispatch.
-So that’s why till we come to a stage where these long cycle items diminish and become a small part of our business, these numbers become almost, let’s say unreadable and understandable except for the guys who are actually running the business.
+So you will never be able to correlate a quarter’s purchase of raw material to a quarter’s inventory to a quarter’s dispatch.
+So that’s why, till we come to a stage where these long-cycle items diminish and become a small part of our business, these numbers become almost, let’s say, unreadable and understandable, except for the guys who are actually running the business.

-Okay, okay, okay.
-And this ideally, I mean assuming that there is no untoward circumstances this would get probably delivered this quarter.
+Okay, okay.
+And this, ideally, I mean, assuming that there is no untoward circumstances, this would get probably delivered this quarter?

 K. Srinivasan